 Registration holders should report all adverse experiences of a serious nature involving veterinary medicines to the APVMA in writing as soon as the registration holder becomes aware of the information.
 All serious and non-urgent adverse experiences should be investigated and evaluated as soon as possible and the findings should be reported to us as soon as practically possible.

 Registration holders should report all adverse experiences of a serious nature involving agricultural chemicals to the APVMA in writing as soon as the registration holder becomes aware of the information.
 A final investigation report, including conclusions, should be submitted as soon as practically possible.

 Veterinarians and the general public may submit voluntary adverse experience reports directly to the APVMA at any time.
 These reports are copied and forwarded to the relevant product registration holder(s) for investigation and assessment.
 The registration holder should review the submission and send us an initial investigation report, containing as much information as possible, within 28 working days of receipt of the original AER.
 The registration holder should then provide us with a concluding investigation report within three months of receipt of the original adverse experience report.

 Ongoing expectations of registration holders

 Registration holders of currently registered products (including all veterinary medicines or agricultural chemical products that were registered at some time during the reporting period) are requested to provide the APVMA with an annual summary of all suspected adverse experiences, unless we request an interim report or more frequent reporting.
-The annual summary should be submitted using the forms below at the end of each financial year and no later than close of business on the 30th of September each year.
+The annual summary should be submitted using the forms below at the end of each financial year and no later than close of business on 30 September each year.
 A reminder notice is published in the APVMA Gazette each year.